Kitura/KituraContracts/README.md

     if databaseConnectionIsOk {
         ...
-        //If no errors occured and you have a User you can just respond with the user by passing nil as the 'RequestError?' value. respondWith(user, nil)
+        // If no errors occured and you have a User you can just respond with the user by passing nil as the 'RequestError?' value. respondWith(user, nil)
     } else {
         ...
-        //If there has been an error you can use the respondWith call to respond with an appropiate error and passing nil for the User?. respondWith(nil, .internalServerError)
+        // If there has been an error you can use the respondWith call to respond with an appropiate error and passing nil for the User?. respondWith(nil, .internalServerError)
     }
 }